Redshift Drift fluctuations from N-body simulations: Simulation setup and derived power spectrum

 The shot noise for the drift field can be computed following the formalism of \cite{Howlett:2019bky} such that

-that is, it is the matter power spectrum shot noise multiplied by the variance of the drift field.
+that is, it is given by the matter power spectrum shot noise multiplied by the variance of the drift field.
 We then have

 where we subtracted the shot-noise contribution from the power spectrum measured from the simulation $\hat P$.
 We plot the dimensionless power spectra $\Delta^2(k,z)$ of the redshift drift in figure~\ref{fig:ps_dz} with and without subtraction of the shot noise.
-We can see that the shot-noise subtraction correctly removes the excess power at small scales, $k \sim 2 h$/Mpc.
+The subtraction effectively removes the excess power at small scales, $k \sim 2,h$/Mpc, at $z=2$, while at $z=0.5$ the correction is partially underestimated.

-We see that the amplitude of the redshift drift fluctuations is $|\delta|\sim \sqrt{\Delta^2} \approx \mathcal{O}(10^{-3})$, and that the power spectrum is stronger at higher redshifts, where the cosmic velocity and acceleration fields in \eqref{eq:dz_fluct} are known to be larger, since velocity perturbations decay as a function of cosmic time in $\Lambda$CDM \cite{durrer_2020}.
+We see that the amplitude of the redshift drift fluctuations is $|\delta|\sim \sqrt{\Delta^2} \approx \mathcal{O}(10^{-2})$, and that the power spectrum is stronger at higher redshifts, where the cosmic velocity and acceleration fields in \eqref{eq:dz_fluct} are known to be larger, since velocity perturbations decay as a function of cosmic time in $\Lambda$CDM \cite{durrer_2020}.
 This result is in agreement with the results found in \cite{Bessa_2023} and around two orders of magnitude higher than the results found in \cite{koksbang_redshift_2023}, which also used a Newtonian simulation to obtain an estimate of the fluctuation amplitude.
 We note that the results in \cite{koksbang_redshift_2023} are based on an Einstein-de Sitter background cosmology, such that some of the discrepancies can be attributed to the effect of both the background cosmology and structure formation in $\Lambda$CDM, which is known to be slower due to the late time acceleration.

 For $N_\text{particles}=1024^3$ and the cosmic parameters given in table \ref{tab:parameters}, the values of the shot noise $P^{\delta \dot{z}}_{N}$ at the analyzed redshifts can be found in table \ref{tab:shot_noise}.
 The expected shot noise in the SKA survey experiment aimed at measuring the redshift drift has been estimated in \cite{klockner2015realtimecosmology}, and by assuming that the survey will be able to precisely measure the fluctuations to constrain the background value of the redshift drift, we can compare the results of table \ref{tab:shot_noise} to the error due to shot noise predicted for the SKA1 and SKA2 experiments as found in \cite{klockner2015realtimecosmology,Bessa_2023}, which is expected to observe $N\sim10^7$ galaxies per redshift bin and the noise term proportional to $1/\sqrt{N}$.
 Table \ref{tab:shot_noise} shows that the shot noise obtained from our work is small compared to the noise predicted from the survey capabilities, such that one does need to take into account the shot noise from the drift fluctuations when estimating the power spectrum.